akshitasure12/networkx-blogs/blogs/blog3.md

 ### Plan for the upcoming week:

 1. I’ve been reading through resources on writing clean, clear documentation as per the recommendations suggested, i.e [Real Python’s guide](https://realpython.com/documenting-python-code/) and [PEP 20 - The Zen of Python](https://peps.python.org/pep-0020/).
 Using these as a reference, I’m currently refining [PR#122](https://github.com/networkx/nx-parallel/pull/122) to align with best practices.
-2. Get a few of the ongoing pull requests reviewed and merged.
+2. Get a few of the ongoing pull requests merged.
 3. Work on new parallel implementations for:
     - `clustering`
     - `average_clustering`